Rita-Centeno/cp-05-open-AI-API-intro/README.md

 # 🧑‍🍳 Capstone Project - 05 - OpenAI API Introduction

-In this repository, we're providing a beginner-friendly exploration of the OpenAI API and best practices for LLM prompting engineering.
+This repository provides a beginner-friendly exploration of the OpenAI API and how to create the first version of a Conversational Interface (chatbot) using OpenAI API.

 ## What's required